 What is sensitive data?

 Sensitive data includes any essential information that an organization chooses not to disclose to outside parties.
 Unlike other types of information, companies typically protect their sensitive data using a higher level of security to ensure it’s inaccessible to unauthorized users.
+The data companies collect can be divided into structured and unstructured data, requiring specific security measures.
 Sensitive data might include:

 Businesses collect this type of data for a variety of purposes: meeting payroll, fulfilling orders or performing any other relevant business function.
 A protection plan for data is vital for safeguarding any confidential employee, customer and business information.
 Proper data security helps organizations comply with legal obligations, prevent reputational risk and avoid financial losses from lawsuits, mass refunds or even ransoms.